spatie/laravel-visit/README.md

 }
 ```

-As an example implentation, take a look at the `RunTimeStat` that ships with the package.
+As an example implementation, take a look at the `RunTimeStat` that ships with the package.

 ```php
 namespace Spatie\Visit\Stats;